stevetsa/awesome-metadata/README.md

 (Sort alphabetically.)
 \[Resource](URL) - description.

+[caDSR](https://cbiit.cancer.gov/ncip/biomedical-informatics-resources/interoperability-and-semantics/metadata-and-models)- caDSR comprises a database, application programming interfaces (APIs), and web-based applications for creating, editing, controlling, deploying, monitoring, and finding reusable metadata.
+These metadata describe common data elements (CDEs), information models, and case-report forms (CRFs) that are used for data collection and analysis or for software development.

 [ISA-Tab](https://isa-tools.github.io/index.html) - The open source ISA framework and tools help to manage an increasingly diverse set of life science, environmental and biomedical experiments that employing one or a combination of technologies.
 Built around the 'Investigation' (the project context), 'Study' (a unit of research) and 'Assay' (analytical measurement) data model and serializations (tabular, JSON and RDF), the ISA framework helps you to provide rich description of the experimental metadata (i.e. sample characteristics, technology and measurement types, sample-to-data relationships) so that the resulting data and discoveries are reproducible and reusable.

-[caDSR](https://cbiit.cancer.gov/ncip/biomedical-informatics-resources/interoperability-and-semantics/metadata-and-models)- caDSR comprises a database, application programming interfaces (APIs), and web-based applications for creating, editing, controlling, deploying, monitoring, and finding reusable metadata.
-These metadata describe common data elements (CDEs), information models, and case-report forms (CRFs) that are used for data collection and analysis or for software development.

 ## Model
 (Sort alphabetically.)
 \[Resource](URL) - description.

+[CDISC](https://www.cdisc.org/) - Clinical Data Interchange Standards Consortium, Inc. enables clinical research to work smarter by allowing data to speak the same language.
+Various clinical models.

+[Detailed Clinical Models](http://wiki.hl7.org/index.php?title=Detailed_Clinical_Models) - an information model of a discrete set of precise clinical knowledge which can be used in a variety of contexts.

 [ISA Abstract Model](http://isa-specs.readthedocs.io/en/latest/isamodel.html) - This ISA specification defines an Abstract Model of the metadata framework.
 The ISA Abstract Model has been implemented in two format specifications, ISA-Tab and ISA-JSON, both of which have supporting tools and services associated with them.
 The format specifications are also available for additional tooling to take advantage of ISA-formatted content.

 ## Tools